This post was originally written in February 2020 and is being occasionally updated.

 What it does: Thematic vocabulary builder.
-The approach is see-and-listen, with spelling, transcription and translation provided as necessary along the visualization.
+The approach is see-and-listen, with spelling, transcription, and translation provided as necessary alongside the visualization.
 For each of 64 topics, you go through relevant words and phrases and then play games to reinforce what you learned.
 No defined spaced repetition is involved and you choose your own path through the topics.

 Notable bells and whistles: Nice and easy-to-use interface.
 Everything is voiced by a male and a female speaker – sometimes individually and sometimes consecutively.
 You can record yourself pronouncing the same terms for comparison; some games require you to do so.

 Pet peeves and drawbacks: The pictures are not always the clearest in meaning.
 Since the same word/phrase is linked to a single picture in all instances (and across languages), visual recognition quickly takes the lead when playing games.
 The positive reinforcement in the form of “Yes” when you answer each game question correctly is actually one of the biggest sources of annoyance.

 I tried it for: Hebrew and French (within limits of free access).
 Last tried: Early 2020.

 What you get for free: A free starter pack of the same words is included for every language.
 You can earn “uCoins” based on your game performance; your balance is shared across all of the languages you try.
 If you earn enough uCoins, you can use them to pay for individual topics at 40 a clip; there is seemingly a possibility that enough time spent on each topic may pay forward for the next topic, but I expect that eventually, the program will start throttling your earnings.
 I did not use it enough to prove or disprove that theory.